Severin na Kupi: Vranjican period

 In 1831, his son Josip was born.
 In 1834, his daughter Agneza was born in Severin.
 In 1841, his younger son Emanuel was born.

 As part of the Illyrian movement, Ambroz Vranjican often wrote his name Vranyczany-Dobrinović.
 Ambroz often hosted prominent members of the movement at Severin, including Ivan Mažuranić, Janko Drašković and Josip Jelačić.
 Together with Mažuranić, Antun Vakanović and Dragutin Kušlan he helped found the Illyrian Library (Ilirska čitaonica) in Zagreb in 1838.

-One autumn evening in Severin, a group of 13 robbers showed up at the castle just after an aged Ambroz had sat down with those of his guests who had not yet left the table to dine.
-The guests fled to all corners of the castle, some hiding in the chimney openings in the walls.
-But two guards shot volley after volley with an intensity that induced the robbers to flee, leaving one dead and another heavily wounded behind.

 In 1844, Ambroz founded the Savsko-kupsko društvo parobrodjenja, which operated the steamboat Sloga between Sisak and Zemun, and was originally intended to sail the Kupa.
 Ambroz also tried to get the Vukovar–Rijeka railway built.

 During the Revolutions of 1848, Ambroz was selected by the Zagreb magistrate to carry a petition to the emperor, and together with Ivan Kukuljević Sakcinski and Ljudevit Gaj he was designated part of the committee that would take political leadership in Croatia, Slavonia in the event Jelačić should be incapacitated.
 The Vranjican family had a good relationship with their serfs, so that after the abolition of serfdom in Croatia, there were complaints about having to serve multiple masters and pay taxes exceeding their existing duties.
 Later in 1848, Ambroz became a representative at the Croatian Parliament.
 Ambroz served on the Imperial Council (1851, 1859), and in 1851-1858, during Bach's absolutism, Ambroz was president of the Matica ilirska.

 When the alcohol tax was introduced in 1850, producers in Rijeka could choose between paying in Severin or at the thirtieth office in Orehovica, Rijeka or Jelenje.